BeTomorrow/micro-observables/README.md

 #### useObservable(observable)

-Return the value stored by the observable and trigger a re-render when the value changes.
+Return the value of the observable and trigger a re-render when the value changes.

 ```tsx
 const TodoList: React.FC = () => {